 There is currently a good provision of public cycle parking in Rugby town centre and at the railway station although cycle parking is more limited in other parts of the Borough.
 Secure, long-stay cycle storage at public transport interchanges is important in ensuring that active travel can form part of longer distance journeys.

 Rugby Town is currently the only railway station within the Borough, although it is one of Warwickshire's busiest with over 2 million passengers a year.
-According to National Rail, facilities include:
+Facilities include: